Best Practices: Candidate Questionnaires

 • Avoid agree-disagree formats where possible - instead of asking “How much do you agree or disagree that the mayor is doing a good job?” ask “Do you think the mayor is doing a good job?
 Why or why not?”

+For more information about questionnaires, check out our article about the questionnaire process.
 Please reach out to your Customer Success Lead with any questions you have about questionnaire best practices.